thecodingwizard/competitive-programming/alphastar-cs501ab-usaco-platinum-summer-2018-s2/10-advanced-graph-algorithms-2/Notes.md

 2 types: Vertex biconnected, Edge biconnected

 Vertex biconnected: Removing a vertex splits the graph in two.
-Such edge is called an articulation point.
+Such vertex is called an articulation point.

 Edge biconnected: Removing a edge splits the graph in two.
 Such edge is called a bridge.